 A lender is not legally required to remove a charge-off from your account.
 So, make sure that any pay-for-delete agreement is documented on company letterhead.

-It should information on how much you'll pay, confirmation of no further obligation, and the assurance that the charge-off will be removed.
+It should provide information on how much you'll pay, confirmation of no further obligation, and the assurance that the charge-off will be removed.

 Dealing with charge-offs can be tricky, and you might want some help.

-Experts at credit repair companies, like AMERICA CREDIT CARE, know how to frame disputes and what information to include in a dispute letter to increase its chances of being approved.
+Experts at leading credit repair companies, like AMERICA CREDIT CARE, know how to frame disputes and what information to include in a dispute letter to increase its chances of being approved.

-Credit repair companies can help negotiate with lenders and file disputes.
+Legitimate credit repair companies can help negotiate with lenders and file disputes.

 They can help you with pay-for-delete agreements and debt settlement.